HydraMeshnet/developer-portal/glossary.md

 ## DAC Operation Attempt

 Operation attempts are similar to unconfirmed transactions in Bitcoin.
-To update the layer-2 state, these operation attempts have to be verified by the delegates.
-One layer-1 transaction can contain multiple operation attempts that have to be verified and executed atomically.
+These are placed in layer-1 transactions and are only considered by delegates if the layer-1 transaction is valid.
+To update the layer-2 state, delegates verify these operation attempts by a separate consensus mechanism.
+One confirmed layer-1 transaction can contain multiple operation attempts that have to be verified and executed atomically.
 This ensures state consistency.

 ## DID Document

 The DID document is publicly available data and does NOT contain any personal information.
-Instead, it is used to manage permissions for keypairs.
+Instead, it is used to manage permissions for key pairs.
 The document can use the `"services"` field to refer to external service endpoints that have additional information about the entity represented by the DID.
 To prove the relation between the DID and these services, endpoints should refer back to the corresponding DID using e.g. DNSSEC entries.

 ```json
 # Current layer-2 endpoint returns DID documents in this format: